steipete/InterposeKit/README.md

 Interpose is a modern library to swizzle elegant in Swift.
 Unlike the usual sample, code, this library replaces the implementation, so you avoid some of [the usual problems with swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/).

-Since you have full control over the original implementation, it's easy to add code before, instead or after a method call - similar to my [Aspects library](https://github.com/steipete/Aspects).
+Since you have full control over the original implementation, it's easy to add code before, instead or after a method call - similar to the [Aspects library](https://github.com/steipete/Aspects).

+API documentation available at [steipete.github.io/InterposeKit](https://steipete.github.io/InterposeKit/)

 Let's say you want to amend `sayHi` from `TestClass`: